githTimi/Baby-Milestone-Tracker/README.md

 ==========> MILESTONES LOGIC: the milestones are rendered using a js libary react native timeline flatlist, which takes in data gotten from the Add screen and use it to render the Milestones<====
 =====> State Storage Mechanism: the  added and used dat by the users were was made possible using redux ,all the data needed for the milestone was stored n the key reducer<=========
-=====> Logic for the date selected by the users was done by using a js libary <===== {note: the app is not completed i have not finished implementing the milestone editing logic and arranging the app well due to constraints i had concerning my home light }
+=====> Logic for the date selected by the users was done by using a js libary <=====